bobsomers/bobsomers.github.io/about.md

 permalink: /about/
 ---

-Bob Somers is a maker of things in the California bay area.
-He currently works in the autonomous vehicle industry.
-Prior to that, he worked in the animated film industry.
+I am maker of things in the California bay area.
+I currently work as a Senior Software Engineer in the autonomous vehicle industry.
+Prior to building robots, I worked on rendering software in the animated film industry.

+I have a MS in Computer Science and BS in Computer Engineering from Cal Poly, San Luis Obispo.